Understanding Satin and Matte Finishes

 Difference in Application

 Satin black wraps have a directional quality.
 This means you must apply all panels on a specific part of a vehicle’s section in the same direction.
 If the direction panels are not aligned, it will give a mismatched finish.
-For example, while wrapping the hood of your car, keep all panels of satin vinyl wrap in the same direction rather than flipping them at different angles.
+For example, while wrapping the hood of your car, keep all panels of the satin vinyl wrap in the same direction rather than flipping them at different angles.

 On the other hand, a matte wrap is non-directional in nature.
 You can apply it in any direction without impacting the finish.